Sir John Monash, Personal Files Book 12, 2 May - 31 May 1916, Part 2

 3

-A thorough system of good communication throughout the division of the first
+A thorough system of good communication throughout the division is of the first

 importance, and every kind of alternative form of communication from front to rear, including

-parties of men, under specifically selected officers, detailed as runners, must be continually
+parties of men, under specially selected officers, detailed as runners, must be continually

-practised throughout every exercise both day and night.
+practised throughout every exercise both by day and night.
 All ranks must be warned of the

 vital importance of forwarding accurate and speedy information.
 This portion of the training

-will receive the special attention of the Commanders.
+will receive the special attention of the higher Commanders.

 11. With regard to the latter part of the paragraph 2 (a), attention is directed to the